jdieramon/jdieramon.github.io/pages/talks.md

+#### 2021
+* APR 14, Córdoba, Spain.
+**Invited Lecture** on 'Big Data in Plant Genomics'.
+Course: 'Biotechnology and Plant Breeding'- Master's Degree in Agronomic Engineering.
+University of Cordoba.

 #### 2020.
 * APR 21, Córdoba, Spain.
-Lecture on 'Big Data in Plant Genomics'.
+**Invited Lecture** on 'Big Data in Plant Genomics'.
 Course: 'Biotechnology and Plant Breeding'- Master's Degree in Agronomic Engineering.
 University of Cordoba.

 #### 2019